Looking for support for your finance function? Book a time with an expert.

 Regulatory Compliance Corporate governance Local jurisdiction requirements

-This structure becomes particularly important when dealing with ultimate vs immediate parent companies.
+This hierarchy becomes especially significant while working with ultimate vs immediate parent companies.

 Think of how Instagram is immediately owned by Meta, but if Meta were owned by another company, that would become Instagram's ultimate parent (Kind of Like Instagram's "Grandparent")